CARV-ICS-FORTH/parallax/README.md

 ## Build Targets

 * build/lib/libparallax.a/so - Parallax library
-* build/YCSB-CXX/ycsb-edb - Standalone Parallax ycsb benchmark
+* build/YCSB-CXX/ycsb-edb - Standalone Parallax YCSB benchmark
+* build/tests/ - Tests for Parallax
 ## Build Package

 You can install Parallax in your standard path using cmake.